Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 3. What to do if the gearbox makes a metallic noise during acceleration?

-It could be caused by worn gearbox/engine mounts or a problem with the internal gearbox bearings .
+This could be caused by worn gearbox/engine mounts or by a problem with the internal gearbox bearings.

 Solution: